Can You Get Seasonal Depression in Florida?

 If you've heard some version of that (from friends, from family, or from the voice inside your own head) you already know how isolating it feels.
 That single sentence can shut down an entire conversation about what you're going through.
 It makes you feel like your experience doesn't count.
 Like you've forfeited the right to struggle because your zip code includes palm trees and a Gulf breeze.

-But here's the truth we see every day at our offices in Naples, Estero, and Fort Myers: seasonal depression in Florida is real, it's common, and it looks different from what most people expect.
+But this is what we see every day at our offices in Naples, Estero, and Fort Myers: seasonal depression in Florida is real, it's common, and it looks different from what most people expect.
 Living in Southwest Florida doesn't make you immune to seasonal mood changes.
-It just changes the shape of them.
+It just changes the shape they take.

 Why Seasonal Depression Happens in Florida

-When most people think of seasonal affective disorder, they picture gray skies, short days, and long northern winters.
-And reduced sunlight is a well-documented trigger for traditional SAD.
-But it's far from the only one.
-Seasonal depression is fundamentally about disruptions to your routine, social connections, and sense of normalcy.
-Florida has plenty of those.
+When most people think of seasonal affective disorder, they picture gray skies, short northern days, and a long winter.
+Reduced sunlight is a well-documented trigger for traditional SAD, but it's far from the only one.
+At bottom, seasonal depression is about your routine, your connections, and your sense of normalcy getting disrupted, and Florida serves up plenty of that.

-Here are the seasonal triggers that are specific to living in Collier County, Lee County, and the broader Southwest Florida region:
+Here are the seasonal triggers specific to life in Collier County, Lee County, and the broader Southwest Florida region:

-• Summer heat isolation (June through September).
-When the heat index regularly exceeds 100 degrees, going outside for a walk, meeting a friend at a park, or even running errands becomes genuinely unpleasant.
-Many residents spend months moving from air-conditioned home to air-conditioned car to air-conditioned store.
-That's not laziness.
-It's a rational response to extreme heat.
-But the result is the same as a northern winter: you stop going out, you see fewer people, and your world gets smaller.
+- Summer heat isolation (June through September).
+When the heat index sits above 100 for weeks, a walk, a park meetup, even a run to the store all become chores you'd rather skip.
+Plenty of residents spend the summer moving from air-conditioned home to air-conditioned car to air-conditioned store, which is a rational response to the heat and not laziness.
+But it lands the same way a northern winter does: you go out less, you see fewer people, and your world slowly shrinks.

-• Hurricane season anxiety (June through November).
-Half the year in Southwest Florida involves a level of weather awareness that people in other regions simply don't carry.
-Watching tropical systems develop, debating whether to evacuate, stocking supplies, boarding windows.
-It creates a sustained, low-grade anxiety that compounds over months.
-And for anyone who's lived through a direct hit in Naples, Marco Island, Bonita Springs, or Fort Myers, those feelings are layered on top of genuine trauma.
+- Hurricane season anxiety (June through November).
+For half the year, Southwest Florida asks you to carry a kind of weather awareness people elsewhere never think about.
+You watch tropical systems spin up, weigh whether to evacuate, stock the pantry, decide about the shutters.
+It builds into a low, steady anxiety that compounds month over month.
+And for anyone who rode out a direct hit in Naples, Marco Island, Bonita Springs, or Fort Myers, it sits on top of real trauma.

-• Snowbird departure (April and May).
-If your social circle includes seasonal residents (and in Southwest Florida, nearly everyone's does) you lose a significant portion of your community every spring.
-Friends, neighbors, tennis partners, lunch companions.
-They head north, and the sense of connection you built over the winter months disappears almost overnight.
-We hear this from clients constantly.
-For year-round residents, this annual exodus can feel surprisingly destabilizing.
+- Snowbird departure (April and May).
+Nearly everyone's social circle down here includes seasonal residents, which means every spring you lose a real chunk of your community at once.
+The friends and neighbors and tennis partners head north, and the connection you spent all winter building thins out almost overnight.
+Clients bring this up constantly.
+For year-round residents, that annual exodus can be surprisingly destabilizing.

-• End of "season" (March and April).
-The tourist and social season in Southwest Florida runs roughly from November through March.
-Restaurants are full, cultural events are packed, and there's a palpable energy in towns like Naples and Estero.
-When that winds down, the contrast hits.
-Think of it like the letdown after a holiday.
-The same streets feel emptier, the calendar feels lighter, and the shift can bring a real dip in mood.
+- End of "season" (March and April).
+The social season runs roughly November through March: full restaurants, packed cultural calendars, a real buzz in towns like Naples and Estero.
+Then it winds down, and the contrast lands like the letdown after the holidays.
+The same streets feel emptier, the calendar goes quiet, and the drop-off can pull your mood down with it.

 What Seasonal Depression Looks Like in Florida